Author: Katharina Fröhlich

 This blog post presents four hands-on approaches for successful crisis communication:

-1. Start with empathy.
+1. Start with empathic crisis communication.

 During crisis, people expect organisations to care.
 Successful crisis communication therefore demands brands to express empathy as an essential first step to build rapport with publics.
 The need for such emotional support comes from the human desire for emotional connections in times of hardship.
 People want to feel a response as much as they want to see a response.
 Empathetic crisis communication meets this desire as it enables brands to directly address and ratify feelings of emotional fragility, thereby supporting relationship building and brand credibility.
 For instance, brands who eased public fears and supported emotional coping of publics during the pandemic, were four times more likely to gain brand trust compared to others.